ekowcharles/aws-eks-terraform/README.md

 `aws-sudo` enables you to authenticate against AWS with a specific profile.
 This is particularly useful if you manage credentials for different AWS accounts on the same computer.
 Follow instructions on the [aws-sudo](https://github.com/makethunder/awsudo) page to setup a profile and call it the `eks-demo` profile.

+Make sure you have the latest version of `aws-cli` installed.

 There are [detailed steps](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in AWS docs that walk you through how to properly setup credentials for `aws-cli`.

 ## Commands